bnb-chain/bnb-chain.github.io/docs/validator/best-practice.md

 To setup your sentry node architecture you can follow the instructions below:

-1. Build a private network and setup trusted private connections between validator node and it sentry
+1. Build a private network and setup trusted private connections between the validator node and its sentry

-Please do not expose your validator fullnode RPC endpoints to public network.
+Please do not expose your validator fullnode RPC endpoints to the public network.

 Install your [fullnode](fullnode.md)

-2. Set sentry as peers  for validator node
+2. Set sentry as peers for the validator node

 In the console of the sentry node, run `admin.nodeInfo.enode` You should get something similar to this.